Marion Metal Products

 The lack of body bracing on the Hydropaka would seem indicative of a somewhat mild hydraulic system, at least by modern standards.
 Claimed compression was a minimum 50:1 (their slogan being "Packs more than two loads into one").
 The liquid sump, standard on the Compressor, was now optional.
 The Hydropaka would be Marion's main refuse body during the 1950s.

-Marion's Hydropaka was the first all-hydraulic side load packer, at a time when rivals steel relied on chains or cables to power their packer plates.
+Marion's Hydropaka was one of the earliest all-hydraulic side load packers, at a time when many rivals still relied on chains or cables to power their packer plates.

 Circa 1953 Hydropaka used by the City of Cleveland